-After cultures reached 60 %, they were maintained for 21 days with the differentiation media.
-In each culture dish, wells with culture medium without induction were maintained also for 21 days to be used as controls for differentiation tests.
-Regarding osteogenic differentiation, bone marrow stem cell cultures were positive through Alizarin red staining.
-The formation of calcium nodules separated from each other was evident.
-Said nodules were better defined, with a more intense coloration in P4 and P5 (Figure 4a).
-Morphological changes of the cultures induced with osteogenic medium were visible through Alizarin red staining.
-The amount of spindle cells and fibroblastoids decreased and polygonal cells in the cultures became apparent.
-Additionally, osteogenic differentiation in cultures was corroborated by alkaline phosphatase activity.
-It increased with induction time and as passages progressed, as well as alkaline phosphatase activity (Figure 3c).
+After the cultures reached 60 %, they were maintained for 21 days with the differentiation media and in each culture dish wells with culture medium without induction were maintained for the same 21 days to be used as controls for the differentiation tests.
+Regarding osteogenic differentiation, bone marrow stem cell cultures were positive for Alizarin Red staining, through which the formation of calcium nodules separated from each other was observed; said nodules were observed better defined and with a more intense coloration in passages four and five (Figure 4a).
+Alizarin red staining made it possible to visualize the morphological change of the cultures induced with osteogenic medium, through which the prevalence of spindle cells and fibroblastoids decreased and the appearance of polygonal cells on the cultures was observed.
+Additionally, osteogenic differentiation in cultures was corroborated by determining alkaline phosphatase activity, finding that it increased (Figure 3c).

-Multi-differentiation of rat bone marrow stem cells. (a) Cultures in passages P2-P5 and negative control (C) stained with Alizarin Red. (b) Cultures in passages P2-P5 and negative control (C) with Alcian Blue staining. (c) Cultures in passages P2-P5 and negative control (C) with Oil Red O staining.
+Multi-differentiation of rat bone marrow stem cells. (a) Cultures in passages P2-P5 and negative control (C) stained with Alizarin Red. (b) Cultures in passages P2-P5 and negative control (C) with Alizan Blue staining. (c) Cultures in passages P2-P5 and negative control (C) with Oil Red O staining.
+Source: the authors.

-The induction with chondrogenic differentiation medium produced a change in the morphology of the cells as a change in the orientation of the growth of the cells.
-Moreover, the positivity of the Alcian Blue staining was higher as the evaluation time advanced (Figure 4b).
-On the other hand, the cultures with adipogenic induction also showed a change in morphology; the initial tapered and fibroblastoid morphology had a change in some cells now showing an oval shape.
-Also, the Oil Red O staining allowed identifying lipid droplets, which indicated positivity for this lineage (Figure 4c).
+The induction with chondrogenic differentiation medium produced a change in the morphology of the cells that was identified as a change in the orientation of the growth of the cells, additionally, the positivity of the Alcian Blue staining that was greater to the extent that the evaluation time advanced (Figure 4b).
+On the other hand, the cultures with adipogenic induction also showed a change in morphology, the initial tapered and fibroblastoid morphology had a change in some cells that acquired an oval shape and in these the Oil Red O staining allowed the identification of lipid droplets., indicating positivity for this lineage (Figure 4c).